goetzrieger/openshift-aws-setup/README.md

 ## Prerequisites

+ - If installing OpenShift Container Platform rather then Origin, you must have:
+   - a valid subscription crendential, either username/password or orgid/activationkey from https://access.redhat.com
+   - a valid username/password for the Red Hat Registry.
+You can create a username/token at https://access.redhat.com/terms-based-registry
  - Ansible 2.4.2 or later is required
  - AWS credentials: access key & secret --> http://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html
  - Ansible installed --> http://docs.ansible.com/ansible/intro_installation.html